 14 Totally Free Things to Do in La Jolla

 Go a step further than hanging out at the beach and take a stroll along the Children’s Pool sea wall.
-Constructed in 1931, its main purpose was to create a cove-like beach that children could safely swim and play in; nowadays, it’s more of a tourist attraction than anything!
+Constructed in 1931, its main purpose was to create a cove-like beach that children could safely swim and play in; nowadays, the La Jolla seals and sea lions have taken over and are a popular tourist attraction.
 It’s an incredible photo op, however, and gives you some unique views of the shoreline.
 Be careful about that tide, though – you will get splashed!

 2. Take a self-guided tour of La Jolla’s historical buildings

 The La Jolla Historical Society offers free maps for several different self-guided walking tours.
 Each one focuses on a different aspect of La Jolla’s history (historic beach bungalows, mid-century modern architecture, etc.) and features anywhere from 10-15 different buildings within the Village.
 The tours can typically be completed in a couple of hours, and make for a lovely afternoon stroll – plus, it’s a great way to get to know La Jolla!

 3. Walk along Coast Blvd. for endless ocean views

 Coast Blvd. runs the length of the La Jolla shoreline and is a terrific way to get all those ocean views in at one time!
 Start at Sunny Jim Sea Cave (Cave Street becomes Coast Blvd. here) and continue along past La Jolla Cove, the Children’s Pool, and Cuvier Park.
 The road will eventually curve just past Windansea Beach and become a different street, which is a good stopping point.
 Make sure to look for the rest of the seven sea caves along the coast; especially the larger caves like Clam Cave and White Lady Cave!